The One Thing Principle

 It is time for Shakespeare and that’s it.
 When you have enjoyed and relished Shakespeare, you may then go on to one more thing.

 Follow the same process for another homeschool experience you want to have but put off or don’t enjoy or feel you’ve neglected.
-Take time to prepare, to execute, to enjoy and to remember before hurrying off to the next one.

 1. Prepare (ahead of time).
 Plan a date, purchase, make copies, organize, think about.